-4.44.6 If the Panel makes a determination at its meeting that it is not satisfied of Code compliance, it may then make temporary restraining orders under section 32(4).
+4.6 If the Panel makes a determination that it is not satisfied of Code compliance, it may then make temporary restraining orders under section 32(4).
 The restraining orders may be in place for up to 21 days.
 The Panel may also make a permanent compliance order (section 32(4)(c)) and extend a takeover offer period (section 32(4)(d)).